MicrosoftDocs/patterns-practices/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf.md

   Assert.AreEqual(ViewNames.QuestionnaireTemplatesList, requestedViewName);
 ```

+> [!NOTE]
-**Note:** Using this testing approach only exercises the functional capabilities of the objects under test; it does not test that the code is thread safe.
+> Using this testing approach only exercises the functional capabilities of the objects under test; it does not test that the code is thread safe.

 ## More Information